cisebaba/ourspace/docs/journals/rachael.md

 A reflection on any design conversations that you had At least one ah-ha! moment that you had during your coding, however small

+## June 9, 2022

+Today I worked on adding comments and seeing lists of comments with posts in react.
+Curtis helped me with react and hooks and I learned a lot!

+I made a lot of decisions about how many "components" to make and how small to break things down in react.

+My ah ha! is that React is very circular and it is quite confusing at the moment, but I think eventually I'll really enjoy it.

+## June 8, 2022

+Today I worked on some react for forum posts.
+With Cise and Amanda, we finished the SQL queries for user login and sign up with help from Curtis.

+We are wondering how to add profile information separate from login/auth, and thinking about what polling of user data is necessary.

+My ah-ha! is: I can't believe how complicated authentication and login is!!

 ## June 7, 2022

 Today I got the forum microservice connected to docker, built database tables for posts and comments, got fastapi endpoints set up for post get/post, and set up a very simplistic react front-end for post list and post form.